 Labia Minora/Majora Reduction:

 The labia can be naturally large or they can become enlarged or stretched from childbirth, sexual intercourse, hormones, or age.
 Many women seeking this surgery are athletes who complain of rubbing or irritation while running or cycling.
-Other women do not like the appearance of the labia minora hanging beyond the labia majora.
+Other women do not like the appearance of the labia minora hanging beyond the labia majora or asymmetry between the labia minora.
 Women who feel their labia are uncomfortable or unsightly may consider a labial reduction.

 Clitoral Hood Reduction: